 119. 23% of companies aren’t tracking what a consumer does after clicking through an email.

-120. A personalized email message will increase transaction rates up to six times compared to a generic message.
+120. A personalized email message will increase transaction rates by 26% compared to a generic message.

 122. Only 4% of email marketers use a layered targeting strategy.

 123. About 70% of people over the age of 45 were susceptible to humor in a subject line (when appropriate).
 Humor is not as likely to work on younger people.